Koudelka: Development

-The game had English voice work for all characters, with Japan using native subtitles rather than a Japanese dub.
 To create an authentic atmosphere, Kikuta used advanced motion capture technology to give realistic physical mannerisms to the character models during real-time cutscenes.
 Kikuta's decision to use motion capture, which he called "epoch-making", was part of his attempt to move away from RPG conventions by adding drama.
 The story required the capture of up to four people in each scene, impossible with technology available in Japan.
 Through the original staff of Soukaigi, Kikuta contacted Santa Monica-based special-effects company FutureLight.
 Intrigued by Kikuta's concept, FutureLight agreed to help record the cutscenes.
 In a later interview, he said that the techniques used for the motion-capture sessions were on a par with those used by Hollywood studios at the time.
 The CGI cutscenes were created by Digital Media Lab.

-The game's cast provided motion capture and character voices.
-They were chosen from 100 actors who auditioned for the roles, including the twelve-year-old Sara Paxton as Charlotte.
-Vivianna Bateman, who played Koudelka, was chosen to give her character a cool, "unique" air.
-Kikuta called Edward's actor, Michael Bradberry, the "mood maker" for recording.
 The motion-capture sessions took place in January 1998 at FutureLight's local studios.
 The motion capture and animation processes were handled by FutureLight and Sacnoth staff, with Kikuta the sessions' executive producer.
 Rehearsals, supervised by Kikuta, were held in a nearby hotel.
 The recording sessions were in a converted sound studio; since the studio was not fully soundproofed, recording was sometimes halted due to exterior noises.
 Equipment around the soundstage was used as props for the actors, so the in-game immersion would not be broken.